agrc/gis.utah.gov/src/content/blog/2020-05-18-greg-bunce-on-his-journey-toward-gis-and-how-hes-still-learning.md

 ---
-title: 'Greg Bunce on His Journey toward GIS and How He’s Still Learning'
+title: Greg Bunce on His Journey toward GIS and How He’s Still Learning
 published: false
 author:
   display_name: Anna Tribolet
   email: atribolet@utah.gov
-date: 2020-05-18 15:39:48
+date: 2020-05-18T15:39:48.000Z
-categories:
-  - Featured
 tags:
   - interview
   - road centerlines
   - agol
+category: Uncategorized
 ---

 In this article, we’re trying something a little different.
 I normally only interview the new UGRC employees, and, even then, I just send them a list of questions and they provide answers.
 It’s more of a fill-in-the-blank situation than a comprehensive interview—a practical format, but not exactly in line with the more casual tone that I’ve come to appreciate about the UGRC office.